DrTol/temperature_drop-Excel/README.md

 We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish our tools developed.

 ## How2Cite:
 1. Tol, Hİ. temperature_drop-Excel.
-DOI: XXX.
+DOI: 10.5281/zenodo.2550093.
 GitHub Repository 2018; https://github.com/DrTol/temperature_drop-Excel

 ## References
 - Cengel, YA.
 Heat transfer: A practical approach (2. ed)